 Almost all our behaviours take the form of a habit.
 Some of these regular routines are great – brushing your teeth is important for avoiding a toothless old age – but others are not so beneficial: hitting the snooze button every morning means you always end up rushing and arrive at work already stressed.

-We all have lots of habits that either enhance or impede our lives, but the good news is there’s always the opportunity to break unhelpful habits and create new, beneficial ones.
+We all have lots of habits that either enhance or impede our lives, but the good news is there’s always the opportunity to break unhelpful habits and create new, beneficial habits that make you happy.
 Establishing good habits reduces the number of decisions you have to make each day, freeing up brainpower for more important tasks.
 It also reduces the amount of firefighting you have to do fixing problems created by bad habits.
 Research shows there are some habits that bring a wealth of physical and mental health benefits.
-Here are some of our favourites that are also super-easy to adopt.
+Here are some of our favourite feel-good habits that are also super-easy to adopt.

 Move your body